wp-plugins/getresponse-integration/readme.txt

 = How do I find my "Web from id" ? =
 Your web form id can be found on you account Webforms.
 There if you move cursor over "preview" link the last number after the ?id= code id you web from id.

+= Where can I place my web form on my Wordpress page? = You can embed your web form in the sidebar or in a lightbox.
+In order to use a lighbox, choose this form type in the web form type section, made available in the form editor in your GetResponse account.

 == Screenshots ==

 1. Widget view